gabibguedes/MovieApp/README.md

 # Turtle Trial - Movie App

-This project is an app made with React Native to show a list of movies from [movies.js](https://tender-mclean-00a2bd.netlify.app/mobile/movies.json) and the it's comments.
+This project is an app made with React Native to show a list of movies and it's comments.

 ## Set up Firebase